Classic and Timeless – Sherwin-Williams Colonnade Gray

 Colonnade Gray promises a crisp, warm, and cozy touch.

-It is not too dark and not too-light to be having a lot of restrictions imposed.
+It is neither too dark nor too light to have a lot of restrictions imposed.

 When exposed to Natural light, this color definitely proves to be a lighter shade color.
 It makes your room look bigger and brighter!